Building High Quality Facilities that Provide Safety and Comfort

 At the Center for Construction Engineering, improving the quality of facilities and improving job site productivity are our two main focuses.
 We contribute to creation of safe, comfortable, high quality facilities through research and development on technologies in a wide variety of areas, including the construction materials, framework, ground and foundation, interior and exterior finishes, fire resistance, and other factors that form the foundation of architectural structures and civil engineering structures.
-We also perform research on conserving and restoring historical buildings.
+It also widely promotes open innovation and is engaged in R&D for resource recycling related to construction materials to bring about a circular economy.

 The increasing age of construction workers and labor shortages have recently become a problem in the construction industry.
 To solve such problems, the center is working to develop construction methods and materials that enable efficient construction with fewer workers to improve job site productivity.
 Such methods include hybrid steel-reinforced concrete and steel frame structures, and high-fluidity concrete.